 Azelaic acid is even safe for those who are pregnant.

 Even though some forms of azelaic acid are derived from wheat, it’s safe for those who are gluten intolerant.
-That’s because there’s simply not enough of the gluten in the final product to get absorbed through the skin and cause a reaction.
+That’s because there’s simply not enough gluten in the final product to get absorbed through the skin and cause a reaction.

 Which ingredient can you use with azelaic acid

 Thankfully, azelaic acid plays nice with plenty of other skincare ingredients.
 For example, there’s no need to avoid other skincare acids when using azelaic acid.
 You can apply AHAs and BHAs as part of the same routine.
-You can also still use retinol if you add azelaic acid to your routine too.
+You can also still use retinol if you add azelaic acid to your routine, too.

 What should you avoid?
 Most experts agree that azelaic acid is actually safe with practically every skincare ingredient out there.
 However, as everyone’s skin is different, you may notice a reaction that other people don’t get.
-Just keep an eye on your skin, and stop using the product if you notice any irritation or reduce the amount of times you use it each week.
+Just keep an eye on your skin, and stop using the product if you notice any irritation or reduce the number of times you use it each week.

 The side effects of azelaic acid